mrvruj/c5v/README.md

 B) the simulated hospital load caused by those patients to both medical/surgical and intensive care units, with specific attention paid to identifying the magnitude and timing of the peak daily hospital census for regular and critical care beds throughout the catchment area.

 Critical user input to run the model includes actual or estimated age-structured catchment population; overall (final) infection rate; percent (a)symptomatic cases; symptomatic case hospitalization and  critical care ratios (both starting from U.S. Centers for Disease Control and Prevention (CDC) estimates); day of peak of epidemic curve; and shape of epidemic curve.
 The latter two may be estimated from epidemiological models (e.g., the Oxford-Cornell COVID INTERNATIONAL MODEL), and may be checked by day-to-day correlation with actual hospital admission rates for medical/surgical and critical care beds.

 Next Steps

 We are working diligently to accomplish the following:

-    Web Python version (led by Michael Klein at San Jose State) Desktop Python version (led the intrepid WCM first year medical students Lior Shtayer and Vruj Patel, who are also simplifying and updating the hospitalization and ICU fraction section to reflect current estimates for COVID-19)
-    Linkage with a country-specific, live data-driven R-based epidemic curve generator developed by the CoMo Collaborative’s COVID19 International Model (led by Lisa White at Oxford)
+    Web Python version (led by Michael Klein at San Jose State) Linkage with a country-specific, live data-driven R-based epidemic curve generator developed by the CoMo Collaborative’s COVID19 International Model (led by Lisa White at Oxford)